CorentinPresvots/OHD/README.md

 ![Reconstructed signal using the OHD method](Comparison.png)

 *Figure: Reconstructed signal using the OHD method.
-Top: extracted from [OHD](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/iet-gtd.2014.0806), where CR = 11.53 and SNR = 34.42 dB.
+Top: extracted from [Sabarimalai et al, 2015](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/iet-gtd.2014.0806), where CR = 11.53 and SNR = 34.42 dB.
 Bottom: result obtained with the reimplemented OHD method, achieving CR = 11.60 and SNR = 34.88 dB.*

 ---
 # Prerequisites